About the Course

 Who Should Attend

-This course is suitable to upskill practitioners, professionals, board members and volunteers in the social service field, pastoral staff and para-counsellors who are working with couples and families.
+This course is suitable for practitioners, professionals, board members and volunteers in the social service field, pastoral staff and para-counsellors who are working with couples and families.

 Corporates like other SSAs, Family Service Centres, etc. can engage us to conduct the course for their staff who work with couples.